 The Sacrament of Extreme Unction, also known as Anointing, can be asked for any time.
 Please contact the Parish Priest.
 If you are in the hospital you can also ask them to call the on-call Priest.

-The Sacrament of Penance is offered 30mins before Masses, Friday from 7:15am to 7:45am, or by contacting the Parish Priest for an appointment.
+The Sacrament of Penance is offered 30mins before Masses, or by contacting the Parish Priest for an appointment.

 The Sacrament of the Most Blessed Sacrament is celebrated in Mass.
 Please see the posted Holy Mass times for hours and locations.